wp-plugins/rssphoto/readme.txt

 directory in /wp-content/cache, writable by the server, to store thumbnails in.

 The GD library is required for generating thumbnails.
-If the GD library is not present, the script will default to displaying images with the img width/height attributes forced to thumbnail size.
+If the GD library is not present, the script will default to displaying images forced to a thumbnail size via html img width/height attributes.

 == Installation ==